 DYNAMICA SecureLift FIBER slings made with Dyneema® have the same advantages as DYNAMICA rope slings.
 Another very important point is that the construction of heavy-duty FIBER slings makes it possible to manufacture very short slings with the same high strength.
 This is essential for lifting operations where the amount of space for lifting equipment is limited.

 Low weight heavy-duty lifting slings made with Dyneema®

 DYNAMICA heavy-duty lifting slings made with Dyneema® are much lighter than steel wire slings, which makes handling of the slings magnificent easier.

 DYNAMICA ropes are approx. 10 times stronger than steel wires pr. unit of weight.
-It means that DYNAMICA ropes have a slightly higher strength than a steel wire of the same diameter – but less than one tenth of the weight.
+It means that DYNAMICA lifting slings have a slightly higher strength than a steel wire of the same diameter – but less than one tenth of the weight.
 The low weight makes the slings easy to mount correctly and the employees dealing with the heavy-duty lifting slings minimize the risk of back pains.
-Another great advantage for the crew handling the slings is that slings made with Dyneema® are much softer than steel wire, which reduces the risk of hand injuries significant.
+Another great advantage for the crew handling the slings is that heavy duty lifting slings made with Dyneema® are much softer than steel wire, which reduces the risk of hand injuries significant.

 Dyneema® heavy lifting slings with very low EWL tolerance

 When talking heavy lifting operations and engineered lifting, it is often a crucial point that the lifting equipment has a very accurate length (EWL).
 Dynamica Ropes therefore often get the question: